pierrep/ofAppImage/README.md

 where "appname" is your application name.

 ### Copy your compiled application
-Copy your app into the now cloned AppImage directory created by the shell script.
+Copy your app compiled on the 16.04 VM into the now cloned AppImage directory created by the shell script, on your host machine.
 It will be called `appname-dir`, and you should copy the compiled OF binary as well as the `data` directory into the `./appname-dir/usr/bin/` directory.
 Delete the existing `myApp` binary that's in that folder, as your application will now replace it.